 - Avoid hitting it

 Your vinyl siding may not dent; however, it can break or crack when hit during on cold weather.
 So make sure to park your bicycle or lawnmowers in a place far from your siding.
 And when you notice a crack forming on it, have it replaced right away to prevent further problems.

 Yes, vinyl siding is durable enough to stand the test of time and all the harsh weather conditions.
 However, vinyl materials have a low melting point.
 You may not notice it while you had your barbeque party last time since it would also take time to burn them.
 But if you inspect your siding, you may find a slightly melted patch on one part of it.
 Remember, it is always better to handle it with care too like keeping your grill at a safe distance.

-One thing you need to look out for your vinyl sidings are signs of mold and mildew.
+One thing you need to look out for your vinyl sidings is signs of mold and mildew.
 Moisture-related problems may not be easily noticeable in vinyl, which is why it is important to check every corner of it.
 The first sign of molds that you will notice, wipe it out right away with an all-purpose cleaner.